kemanedonfack/aws-serverless-web-application/README.md

 **Remember to deploy your functions after creating them.**

 ## STEP 3: Implementing API Gateway

+### What's AWS API Gateway

+[**AWS API Gateway**](https://aws.amazon.com/api-gateway/) is a fully managed service that allows you to create, publish, and manage APIs for your applications.
+It acts as a front door, enabling you to expose your application's functionality as secure and scalable APIs that can be accessed by clients such as web browsers, mobile devices, or other services.

+With API Gateway, you can easily build RESTful APIs that integrate with other AWS services or external systems.
+It provides a range of features to streamline the API development and management process.
+These include request and response transformations, authentication and authorization mechanisms, traffic management, monitoring, and logging capabilities.

 Navigate to the **API Gateway service**